 The Halloween banner is available to print HERE.

 The small gray pumpkins in the tray are from the dollar store and painted with ASCP French Linen.
 The Eat Drink and Be Scary sign is a DIY using my Cricut Explore and scrap wood.
 The back of the sign is red and white and says “Eat Drink and Be Merry” so I can use it again for Christmas.

 We still have our yellow rocking chairs by the front door from Summer.
-I added some yellow mums and made some glow-in-the dark Trick/Treat signs (using my Cricut Expore and scrap boards).
-The back of these signs are also painted with “MERRY” and “BRIGHT” in red and white so I can use them for Christmas decor too!
+I added some yellow mums and made some glow-in-the-dark Trick/Treat signs (using my Cricut Explore and scrap boards).
+The back of these signs is also painted with “MERRY” and “BRIGHT” in red and white so I can use them for Christmas decor too!

 I also sewed these burlap spider pillows and used my Cricut to cut a spider stencil that I painted on each pillow with fabric paint then Scotchgarded them.
 The back of the pillows have red leaves painted on them so I can flip them around for the remainder of Fall.

 I hope you enjoyed taking a peek into our home for Fall and Halloween!
 Remember to check out my post 25+ Dollar Store Halloween Decor Ideas for more creative Halloween decor ideas!

 Psssssttt… Want more inspiration delivered directly to your inbox?
 Subscribe to our FREE weekly newsletter!
 We provide simple ideas for Organizing, Time Management, Handmade Projects, Crafts, Home Decor and more!
 Hurry up and sign up here!